vondreii/travel-organiser-tool-web-server/README.md

 - Seed data and table model is created in **ApplicationDbContext.cs**.
 - After updating the code, run **dotnet ef migrations add initialCreate<newNo>**, then **dotnet ef database update**.

-## Current TODOs:

-- Each div/card should open on a new page and display all the other details. (eg, date).
-Should be able to edit the details.
-- Should be able to delete the trip
-- Multiple members, and login details.
-A new member table and sessions.
-- More details for each trip, such as hotel, and things to do.
-- Can view the Itinerary for each day.
-- Can have a wishlist of future trips.
-- And keep track of finances.